A topic from the subject of Decomposition in Chemistry.

 Procedure:

-8. Determine the heat absorbed (or released) by the reaction using the formula: Q = mcΔT, where m is the mass of the water, c is the specific heat capacity of water (4.18 J/g°C), and ΔT is the temperature change.
+7. Calculate the heat absorbed (or released) by the reaction using the formula: Q = mcΔT, where m is the total mass of the solution (approximately the sum of the volumes of acid and base, assuming a density of 1 g/mL), c is the specific heat capacity of water (4.18 J/g°C), and ΔT is the temperature change.

-• Ensure that the calorimeter is properly insulated to prevent heat loss.
+• Ensure the calorimeter is well-insulated to minimize heat loss to the surroundings.

-• Accurately measure the initial and final temperatures to obtain precise results.
+• Accurately measure volumes and temperatures to minimize errors.

 Significance: